Swival Security Scanner

 Limitations

 The audit depends heavily on the quality of the underlying LLM.
 Models with weak code understanding will produce lower-quality triage and more false negatives.
-The verification phase catches many false positives, but a weak verifier model may also miss real bugs or incorrectly confirm speculative findings.
+The verification and adjudication phases catch many false positives, but a weak model may also drop real bugs or wave through speculative ones.
+The adjudication panel is deliberately biased toward dropping, so a borderline-but-genuine finding can be discarded.
+Dropped findings are listed with their reason in the README, and a full re-run is the way to revisit them if you disagree with the panel.

 The audit sees only committed code.
 Runtime configuration, environment variables, deployment topology, and dynamic code paths that depend on external state are outside its view.